How can I improve my performance on the Writing sub-test?

 How can I improve my language proficiency?

-Strong candidates are able to adapt their written communication to fit the different scenarios and target readers they might encounter in the test.
-This involves paying careful attention to the specific case notes in the task you are given on the day.
-Candidates who use pre-prepared material or who rely on techniques which worked for other tasks tend not to perform to their full potential in the test.
+Strong candidates can adapt their written communication to fit the different scenarios and targets readers they encounter in the test.
+This involves paying careful attention to the purpose of your letter and the specific case notes in the task you are given on the day.
+Candidates who or who rely on techniques which worked for other tasks tend not to perform to their full potential in the test.

-Our Writing Assessment Criteria and Level Descriptors provide detailed information about how the Writing sub-test is assessed.
+The Writing Test Information Page provides detailed information about how the Writing sub-test is assessed.

 Candidates who make time to check their written work in the test are in a good position to correct avoidable errors.
 Make a mental checklist of types of error that you tend to make (such as incorrect passive forms or subject-verb agreement) and proofread your work specifically for those.